Hiring process information for an interview at Chick Fil A

 I just had an interview there today.
 My best advice is to dress nicely!
 There were three girls there with me who were getting interviewed and were wearing tank tops and jean shorts.
 Do NOT do that!
 Wear a nice blouse and slacks or black jeans if you have any.
 Wear nice shoes (not flip flops) and make sure you are presentable.
 Also, when being interviewed make sure you keep good eye contact, smile, and say yes ma’am or sir when asked a question.
 The manager told me these are all things they look for.
 Good luck!! (=

-A Manager's Manager:
+A Manager's Manager says:

 As a manager, reading some of these comments just gives me chills.